Bombing of Gorky in World War II: November 1941

 In several places there was panic (in addition to the raids, the Wehrmacht was already near Moscow).
 Part of the population began to leave the urban areas.
 Some plants stopped production, but the production of T-60 tanks by GAZ was still growing rapidly.
 The paucity of antiaircraft guns allowed German aircraft to sight and bomb from low altitude.
 A total of 127 people died, 176 were injured severely, and 195 were wounded (data vary in different sources).
 A large number of the deceased were refugees from Moscow, resettled in the Avtozavodsky City District.
 No German aircraft were shot down.

-On Saturday, November 8, 1941, the Gorky Brigade Air Defense District was reinforced by the 58th and 281st separate anti-aircraft artillery divisions, the 142nd Fighter Aviation Division and the 45th anti-aircraft search belt.
+On Saturday, 8 November 1941, the Gorky Brigade Air Defense District was reinforced by the 58th and 281st separate anti-aircraft artillery divisions, the 142nd Fighter Aviation Division and the 45th anti-aircraft search belt.

-From Wednesday, November 12 to Tuesday, 18, 1941, the Germans launched a series of raids by single-seat aircraft with the main purpose of destroying the Kanavinsky Bridge, but missed.
+From Wednesday, 12 November to Tuesday, 18 November 1941, the Germans launched a series of raids by single-seat aircraft with the main purpose of destroying the Kanavinsky Bridge, but missed.

 Bombing of 1942

 On the night of 3/4 February 1942, a single aircraft, shutting down its engines and, flying from a great height, broke through the air defense shield and dropped three bombs on GAZ.
 Wheel and engine workshops were damaged.
 17 workers died, 41 were wounded.
 In this raid, for the first time, German agent spotters who had infiltrated into Gorky were seen.
 They carried out target designation, launching red and white signal flares from the ground.

-On the nights of February 4/5, 7/8, and 23/24, three attempts were made to attack Gorky.
+On the nights of 4/5, 7/8, and 23/24 February, three attempts were made to attack Gorky.
 According to air defense, in the first raid of twelve aircraft in the city, only one got through, dropping five bombs on GAZ and Stakhanovsky village; in the second and third raids no planes got through.
-According to German data, on the night of February 5/6, a single airplane raided.
+According to German data, on the night of 5/6 February, a single airplane raided.

 In total, as a result of the bombing of February 1942, 20 people died and 48 people were injured.
 Damage inflicted to industrial facilities was insignificant.

 At the end of May, five reconnaissance flights were carried out over the city.

-On May 30 and June 10, two unsuccessful bombing raids on Gorky, Bor and Dzerzhinsk were undertaken.
+On 30 May and 10 June, two unsuccessful bombing raids on Gorky, Bor and Dzerzhinsk were undertaken.
 According to air defense estimates, approximately 20 aircraft took part.
 For the defense of the most important objects, barrage balloons and the anti-aircraft guns of gunboats of the Volga Military Flotilla were first used.
-According to German data, the raids were committed on the night of May 30.
+According to German data, the raids were committed on the night of 30 May.

-30-31, from Sunday, May 31 to Monday, June 1 and June 10 (single aircraft).
+30-31, from Sunday, 31 May to Monday, 1 June and 10 June (single aircraft).
 The bombing was carried out from a great height, about 50 bombs fell on the residential sector and repair base No. 97, where the tanks were assembled, which were done by Lend-Lease.